The bright side of cold weather: solar panels efficiency

 Overall, there are important aspects that affect efficiency all year round.
 However, looking into how cold affects solar modules, we can clearly see a pattern.
 Unless there are extreme weather conditions, cold weather will have a positive impact on our solar installation, especially on a ground-mounted scale.

-If you are interested in knowing more about effects on your solar system design, with pvDesign you may simulate different weather conditions and study how exactly it affects your solar plants.
-Go ahead and request a demo.
+If you are interested in knowing more about effects on your solar system design, with RatedPower you may simulate different weather conditions and study how exactly it affects your solar plants.
+Go ahead and take a free product tour.

 Whenever you’re ready, here are 4 ways we can help you grow your solar business and reduce LCOE of your PV plants.